encresearch/publisher/README.md

 ```
 $ ./test.sh
 ```

+One of the tests that wun with this, will just output the readings from all the pins in the terminal.
+To make sure both hardware and software configurations are correct, use a configurable power supply and input a different voltage for each pin (don't forget to use a common ground with the Pi).
+You will have to "manually" test that the voltage outputs for each pin are the correct (assigned) ones.

+> Integration and E2E tests coming up!

+## Error Logging
+When errors are encountered while runing the application, and this one fails silently, you can find a traceback of the error in a newly-generated ```publisher.log``` file in the root of this project directory.

 ## Simulation Mode
 To run in simulation mode, `publisher.py` will have to be executed from an `x86` machine.
 You will have to first install the dependencies from our `requirements/dev_x86.txt` using pip, and then just execute the `publisher.py` file.
 Bear in mind that in simulation mode, all ADC readings are random integers between -32767 and 32767 because of the GAIN that we set up the ADCs to in our production environment.